dnet/androsphinx-1/README.md

 The app is built on top of [libsphinx](https://github.com/stef/libsphinx/) (see the [readme](https://github.com/stef/libsphinx/#what-is-this-thing) for a good explanation of the library).

-Briefly, the app allows you to communicate with a sphinx server (think "password server") to read & write credentials in a secure way.
+Briefly, the app allows you to communicate with a SPHINX server (think "password server") to read & write credentials in a secure way.
 The server never decrypts any passwords itself.
-All encreption/decription is happening on the client side.
+All encryption/decryption is happening on the client side.

-There is a reference Python sphinx client/server implementation called [pwdsphinx](https://github.com/stef/pwdsphinx) that is also packaged.
+There is a reference Python SPHINX client/server implementation called [pwdsphinx](https://github.com/stef/pwdsphinx) that is also packaged.
 This allows to easily test the functionality of the Anrdoid app in a local network.

 # Nix packages & their dependencies